SK Innovation Wins KRW 3.3 Trillion Power Plant Order in Vietnam

 Raising a goal of distributing zero-emission vehicles

-The government has set a goal of restructuring the entire automotive industry, including not only complete vehicles but also parts manufacturers, centered around eco-friendly vehicles.
+The government has set a goal of restructuring Korea’s entire automotive industry, including not only complete vehicles but also parts manufacturers, centered around eco-friendly vehicles.

 The Ministry of Trade, Industry and Energy, jointly with relevant ministries, recently announced the K-Mobility Global Initiative Strategy that contains such contents.
 The core objective is to transition not only sales of complete vehicles but also parts manufacturers toward eco-friendly vehicles.
 The government’s goal is to increase the proportion of eco-friendly vehicles, including electric, hydrogen, and hybrid vehicles, to comprise 90% of new vehicle sales by 2035.